cakephp/docs/en/plugins/how-to-create-plugins.rst

 more that you can do.
 As a general rule, anything you can do with your application, you can do inside of a plugin instead.

-Go ahead, include some third-party libraries in 'Vendor', add some new shells to the cake console, and don't forget to create test cases so your plugin users can automatically test your plugin's functionality!
+Go ahead, include some third-party libraries in 'vendor', add some new shells to the cake console, and don't forget to create test cases so your plugin users can automatically test your plugin's functionality!